ccoenraets/forcejs/README.md

     getInstance("sales");
     ```

+    Optional.
+Default: none.
+If a name is not provided a singleton instance is created.
+If a name is provided, a named instance is provided.

 #### getInstance(name)

-- **name**.
+- **name**

+    The name of the instance you want to retrieve.

     Optional.
 If omitted, returns the singleton instance.
 If specified, return the named instance.

 #### query(soql)

 Used to execute a SOQL statement

-Parameters:

 - **soql**: The SOQL statement

+- **Return Value**: Promise

 Example: